-(Arizona-4) Arizona Articulation Proficiency Scale, Fourth Edition NEW
+(Arizona-4) Arizona Articulation and Phonology Scale Fourth Revision NEW

 Provides a quick, reliable, well-standardized measure of articulation and phonology to help clinicians identify individuals in need of speech sound services